Lightprotocol/light-protocol/js/stateless.js/README.md

 If you're having trouble building the project or cli,

-- Nuke your git chache `git clean -xfd` (careful) and re-run the steps from the start.
+- Consider nuking your git cache `git clean -xfd` (careful) and re-run the steps from the start.

+This should resolve any issues.
+Otherwise,

-- you may want to manually build the programs (anchor build).
+- you may also want to manually build the programs (anchor build).
 The IDLs will be auto-generated into stateless.js/src/idls/

 - if you're running into issues with the CLI (e.g. if you're seeing "Warning: test-validator is not a light command.". before re-building the CLI or running `./cli/test_bin/run test-validator`, consider ensuring that the cli's dependencies (zk.js, account.rs) are built (`pnpm run build` in their respective directory)

-### Other
+### Other notes

 On-chain we don't verify the ZKP yet, nor do we check tree roots. therefore we can make up input-utxos with random leafIndices/blindings and root indices for emit-event:transfer